bmw-software-engineering/lobster/lobster/meta_data_tool_base.md

 # Tool Class Inheritance

-All classes representing LOBSTER tools shall inherit from `ToolBase`.
+All classes representing LOBSTER tools shall inherit from `MetaDataToolBase`.

 ## Command Line Arguments
 The class offers an instance of `ArgumentParser` via `self._argument_parser`, which can be used to define command line arguments for the subclass.
 Defining more arguments must happen in the constructor of the subclass.

-The following arguments are added by the `ToolBase` class:
+The following arguments are added by the `MetaDataToolBase` class:
 - "-h" and "--help"
 - "-v" and "--version"